 -

 GCA FORUMS DAILY NEWS: MORTGAGE AND REAL ESTATE NEWS EDITION FOR WEDNESDAY FEBRUARY 12TH 2025.
-On today’s Great Content Authority Forums Daily News: The Mortgage and Real Estate News Edition, we will be covering the national housing and mortgage markets.
+On today’s Great Community Authority Forums Daily News: The Mortgage and Real Estate News Edition, we will be covering the national housing and mortgage markets.
 President Donald Trump is or has already made up his decision in eliminating the Federal Reserve Board.
 Inflation numbers do not look good, and data shows inflation is not near acceptable levels.
 Home prices are still at historic highs, and mortgage rates are still north of 7.0%.

 GCA FORUMS DAILY NEWS: